MODKILLER1001/AutCraftWebHelper/README.md

 https://raw.githubusercontent.com/MODKILLER1001/AutCraftWebHelper/master/AutCraftCA.user.js

 ## Issues / Suggestions
-If you any issues with the script or would like to make a suggestion, create a [new issue](https://github.com/MODKILLER1001/AutCraftWebHelper/issues) and let me know.
+If you any issues with the script or would like to make a suggestion, create a [new issue](https://github.com/MODKILLER1001/AutCraftWebHelper/issues) and let me or [Mmpf](https://github.com/Mmpf) know.

 ## License
 This simple script is released under the [GPL v3.0](https://raw.githubusercontent.com/MODKILLER1001/AutCraftWebHelper/master/LICENSE) license.